isap-lwc/isap-code-package/README.md

 Run KATs:
 ---------

-Compile and test all implementations:
+Compile and test all implementations for ISAP-A-128a (primary recommendation):
 1. `cd tests`
-2. `bash test_all.sh` (ARM assembly variants are excluded by default)
+2. `bash test_all.sh` *(ARM assembly variants are excluded by default)*

 Compile and test a specific implementation:
 1. Use one of the compile commands provided below (adjust as needed)